 — Geneis 18:16

-It is at this time that Abraham, knowing the judgement to come on Sodom and Gomorrah, that he begins to intercede for Lot who lives there by making a succession of pleas to spare the city for the sake of a righteous few?
+It is at this time that Abraham, knowing the judgment to come on Sodom and Gomorrah, that he begins to intercede for Lot who lives there, by making a succession of pleas to spare the city for the sake of a righteous few?

 The destruction is inevitable, but Lot is spared only on account of Abraham's intercession on his behalf.
 When the angels arrive to administer the destruction they cannot destroy the city until Lot is removed, because, just as Abraham declared to God Himself